Sandpitturtleee/Sandpitturtleee/README.md

 ### Hi there 👋
 I am 3rd year students of Informatics in Uniwersity of Lódź.
-I am mostly interested in Java/mobile development.
+I am mostly interested in Java and Python.
 <!--
 **Sandpitturtleee/Sandpitturtleee** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.